 Which non-US citizens can drive for Uber?

 If you have an SSN and there are no restrictions on your ability to work in the US, you can drive for Uber.

 Nonresidents that typically don’t have work restrictions include:

 - Permanent residents (green card holders)

-If your immigration status or visa prohibits you from working, or working outside of a specific field, you can’t drive for Uber.
+You can’t drive for Uber if your immigration status or visa prohibits you from working outside of a specific field, you can’t drive for Uber.

 Types of non-US citizens who can NOT drive for Uber

 If your visa prohibits you from working outside a specified field, you can’t drive for Uber.
 Don’t risk your residency status by working for Uber.

 - International students (F1 visa) — Your work must relate to your studies

 - Non-resident workers (H1B, H2B visa) — You can only do the job specified in your visa